micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-27-rashi_en.md

 ### passuk 1
-<b>Of the families of Menashe the son of Yoseif.</b> Why is this said?
+<b>Of the families of Menashe the son of Yossef.</b> Why is this said?
 Has it not already said “the son of Menashe”?
-But it teaches you: Yoseif cherished the land, as it is said: “You must carry up my bones up, etc.,” and his daughters cherished the land, as it is said: “Give us possession,”!
+But it teaches you: Yossef cherished the land, as it is said: “You must carry up my bones up, etc.,” and his daughters cherished the land, as it is said: “Give us possession,”!
 And <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>to teach you, that they were all righteous.
 For where someone’s deeds, and the deeds of his forefathers, are not defined, and Scripture specifically relates one of them to a virtuous ancestor, then this is a righteous person, the son of a righteous person.
 If he is related disparagingly, as, for example, “Yishmael, the son of Nesanyah, the son of Elishama,” then it is known that everyone mentioned with him was villainous.
 <b>Machlah, No’ah, etc.</b> Below it says, “Machlah and Sirtzah were. . .”
 This teaches that they were all equal — the order was, therefore, changed.

 ### passuk 2